CaioJ0rdan/Free-RTOS/README.md

-## Sistemas em Tempo Real
+## Real Time Sistems

-## Repositório da disciplina de Sistemas em Tempo Real.
+## Class a RTS.
-### Nesse curso utilizamos o software do Free-RTOS para realizar as práticas e atividades na placa Raspberry-Pi-Pico
+### In this course we use the Free-RTOS software to carry out practices and activities on the Raspberry-Pi-Pico board

 [Raspberry Pico 2](https://www.raspberrypi.com/documentation/microcontrollers/pico-series.html)
 \